 The front office of the Rays is headed by Erik Neander, while David Stearns handles the same job with the Brewers.
 Both general managers are very young, as Neander is 34, while Stearns is just 32.
 Both are also New York natives.

-Stearns dipped into the front office of the Rays when he was hired in 2015, as he hired Matt Arnold away from the Rays, naming Arnold as the assistant general manager of the Brewers.
+Stearns dipped into the front office of the Rays when he was hired by the Brewers in 2015, as he hired Matt Arnold away from Tampa Bay, naming Arnold as the assistant general manager of the Brewers.
 Arnold was the Rays director of player personnel before he came to Milwaukee.

 Both teams rely heavily on their farm systems.